godotengine/godot-docs/tutorials/optimization/using_multimesh.rst

 A :ref:`MultiMesh<class_MultiMesh>` is a single draw primitive that can draw up to millions of objects in one go.
-It's extremely efficient because it uses the GPU hardware to do this (In OpenGL ES 2.0, it's less efficient because there is no hardware support for it, though).
+It's extremely efficient because it uses the GPU hardware to do this (in OpenGL ES 2.0, it's less efficient because there is no hardware support for it, though).

 The only drawback is that there is no *screen* or *frustum* culling possible for individual instances.
 This means, that millions of objects will be *always* or *never* drawn, depending on the visibility